Grey's Anatomy season 19: Casting

 Kim Raver, Camilla Luddington, and Kevin McKidd each signed a three-year contract in July 2020 keeping them attached to the series through a potential nineteenth season to portray Dr. Teddy Altman, Dr. Jo Wilson, and Dr. Owen Hunt, respectively.
 When the series was announced it was also reported that Pompeo signed a one-year deal to return as Dr. Meredith Grey.
 Chandra Wilson who portrays Dr. Miranda Bailey and James Pickens Jr. who portrays Dr. Richard Webber also signed multi-year contracts to continue on the series.
 Caterina Scorsone confirmed in a tweet that she would be returning for the season as Dr. Amelia Shepherd, stating that she was memorizing lines for the first episode.
 On August 3, 2022, it was announced that Pompeo would be scaling back her work on the series, only appearing in a "limited capacity" in the first 7 episodes, as well as the season finale.
 Pompeo will only star in eight of the 20–23 episodes, but will continue to narrate most other episodes of the seasons.
-The reduction in involvement on the series comes from Pompeo's casting in a Hulu series based on Natalia Grace and her adoption by U.S. parents, on which she will also be an executive producer.
+The reduction in involvement on the series comes from Pompeo's casting in Good American Family, a Hulu series based on Natalia Grace and her adoption by U.S. parents, on which she will also be an executive producer.
 The role is the first new fictional character for Pompeo since her casting as Grey in 2005.